IPlaySkyBlock/IPlaySkyBlock/README.md

 - 👋 Hi, I’m @IPlaySkyBlock
-- 👀 I’m interested in: discord.py & discord bots.
+- 👀 I’m interested in: discord.py.
-- 🌱 I’m currently learning: discord.py.
+- 🌱 I’m currently learning: more discord features.
 - 💞️ I’m looking to collaborate on: Discord Bots.
 - 📫 How to reach me: on Discord: IPlaySkyBlock#3585.